FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Semantic data type

 The FIX semantic data type of a field tells a data domain interpreted at the application layer, for example, whether it is numeric or character data, or whether it represents a time or price.
-Simple Binary Encoding represents all of the semantic data types that FIX protocol has defined across all encodings.
-In message specifications, FIX data type is declared with attribute semanticType.
-See the section 2.2 below for a listing of those FIX types.
+Simple Binary Encoding represents most of the semantic data types that FIX protocol has defined across all encodings.
+In field specifications, FIX data type is declared with attribute `semanticType`.

+See the "Data type summary" below for a listing of FIX types with the usual mapping to SBE encodings.
+Implementations should not restrict a semantic type to a specific encoding.
+Message designers may wish to imply a conversion or specialized interpretation at the application layer.

 ### Encoding